I am somewhat at odds with “The 48 Laws of Power“.

 To begin with, I am not a fan of total amorality and power purely for power’s sake.

-And it makes for a poorer quality of life for yourself, too.
+And, unless you’re totally amoral and unemotional, it makes for a poorer quality of life for yourself, too.

 The Updated 48 Laws of Power for Ethical Leaders